 ADVERTISING.
 The Company's advertising strategy is designed to promote the Guess image rather than focus on specific products.
-The Company's distinctive black and white print advertisements have garnered prestigious awards, including CLIO, BELDING and MOBIUS awards.
-Such awards, which the Company has received on numerous occasions since 1986, are generally awarded on the basis of the judgment of prominent members of the advertising industry.
+The Company's distinctive black and white print advertisements have garnered prestigious awards including the CLIO, BELDING and MOBIUS.
 Guess has maintained a high degree of consistency in its advertisements, using similar themes and images.
 From 1992 through 1995, the Company's advertising expenditures, together with amounts spent by its licensees and its distributors (as reported to the Company by such licensees and distributors), exceeded \$160.0 million.